hove-io/navitia/documentation/slate/source/includes/apis.md

 Each journey has a `status` attribute that indicates the most serious disruption effect.
 Disruptions are on the sections, the ones that impact the journey are in the sections's display_informations links  (`sections[].display_informations.links[]`).

-You might also have others disruptions in the response.
+You might also have other disruptions in the response.
 They don't directly impact the journey, but might affect them.
-By example, some intermediate stops of a section can be disrupted, it doesn't prevent the journey from beeing executed but modifies it.
+For example, some intermediate stops of a section can be disrupted, it doesn't prevent the journey from being realised but modifies it.
 These disruptions won't be on the `display_informations` of the sections or used in the journey's status.

 ### <a name="journeys-parameters"></a>Main parameters